tecnico-ami/Project-Overview/README.md

 The presentations will be organized as follows:

-- 10 minutes for presentation of the work done, supported by slides, including a mandatory live demo
+- 10 minutes for presentation of the work done, supported by slides, including a mandatory live demonstration
-(also prepare a video of the demo, as backup, just in case there is a technical problem);
+(also prepare a video of the demonstration, as backup, just in case there is a technical problem);
 - 10 minutes for questions and answers.

 It is highly recommended that each presentation includes: